shanselman/firsttimersonly/index.md

 * Read blog posts and guides on how to [contribute to an open source project](http://www.hanselman.com/blog/GetInvolvedInOpenSourceTodayHowToContributeAPatchToAGitHubHostedOpenSourceProjectLikeCode52.aspx), then pick one!
 * If you're just getting started with tech and are considering being a social developer, we've made a documentary training movie for you!
 [Get Involved in Tech](http://www.getinvolvedintech.com) walks you through setting up your GitHub account, exploring StackOverflow, setting up a blog and starting to tweet!
 * Wondering what someone else's first contribution was?
 You can easily find out any GitHub username's "[First Pull Request](http://firstpr.me/)" here!
 (I think you'll find that most people's first PRs were relatively small [like Kent's](http://firstpr.me/#kentcdodds)).
-* We think that open source projects [should value civility and kindness and be patient with new developers](http://www.hanselman.com/blog/BringKindnessBackToOpenSource.aspx) and we encourage you to explore projects that have a published [Code of Conduct](http://contributor-covenant.org/) and we hope you do too!
+* We think that open source projects [should value civility, kindness, and patience with new developers](http://www.hanselman.com/blog/BringKindnessBackToOpenSource.aspx).
+We encourage you to explore projects that have a published [Code of Conduct](http://contributor-covenant.org/).

 ### Yes, it's scary.
 But SO rewarding!